graphprotocol/graph-node/docs/environment-variables.md

   this variable is set to any value, `graph-node` will still accept GraphQL subscriptions, but they won't receive any updates.
 - `ENABLE_GRAPHQL_VALIDATIONS`: enables GraphQL validations, based on the GraphQL specification.
   This will validate and ensure every query executes follows the execution rules.
+Default: `false`
 - `SILENT_GRAPHQL_VALIDATIONS`: If `ENABLE_GRAPHQL_VALIDATIONS` is enabled, you are also able to just silently print the GraphQL validation errors, without failing the actual query.
 Note: queries might still fail as part of the later stage validations running, during GraphQL engine execution.
+Default: `true`
 - `GRAPH_GRAPHQL_DISABLE_BOOL_FILTERS`: disables the ability to use AND/OR
   filters.
 This is useful if we want to disable filters because of performance reasons.